Formula 1

 | Fastest Lap | Max Verstappen | 1:43.388 (L. 50/51) | Lando Norris | 1:45.255 (L. 42/51) | George Russell | 1:43.370 (L. 51/51) |

-Max Verstappen secured a dominant victory in Baku, capitalizing on a dramatic first-lap crash from championship leader Oscar Piastri.
+Max Verstappen secured a dominant victory in Baku, capitalising on a dramatic first-lap crash from championship leader Oscar Piastri.
 While Piastri retired after sliding into the barriers at Turn 5, Lando Norris failed to fully exploit the opportunity, finishing seventh after a slow pit stop and a frustrating afternoon trapped in a DRS train.
-George Russell overcame illness to secure second for Mercedes, while Carlos Sainz delivered a historic third-place finish, marking Williams’ first podium in years.
+George Russell overcame illness to secure second for Mercedes, while Carlos Sainz delivered a historic third-place finish marking Williams’ first podium in years.
 Rookie Kimi Antonelli impressed in fourth, while Liam Lawson successfully fended off a late charge from Norris and Lewis Hamilton to take sixth for Racing Bulls.

 2 – Max Verstappen (2022, 2025)